 Ever since it first opened back in 2001 Miniatur Wunderland has been in a non-stop process of expansion.
 The construction sites and workshops are open for visitors, and the museum offers special behind the scenes tours as well.
 It’s fun to make a stop at the control center and have a glimpse of the technology behind the magic.

-I’m already excited about the future plans of Miniatur Wunderland: Venice with a real water lagoon (already in 2017!), Monaco complete with a live F1 car race, followed by England & Scotland (read more).
+I’m already excited about the future plans of Miniatur Wunderland: the miniatures will cross the Atlantic Ocean and head to South America (read more).
 If Birdy has any say in it, we’ll be coming back again and again.

 Tips for visiting Miniatur Wunderland with kids